gemfire/gemfire-developer-website/content/blog/new-json-document/index.md

 And then put the `JsonDocument` in the region.
 Once the `JsonDocument` is stored in GemFire, you can retrieve it by calling `Region.get()` with a key.

-If you only want to retrieve a specific field of the `JsonDocument`, in which case you call `JsonDocument.getField()` with a field name.
+If you want to retrieve a specific field of the `JsonDocument`, in which case you call `JsonDocument.getField()` with a field name.
 For the above example, calling `jsonDocument.getField("foo")` returns `"bar"`.
 ```java
 JsonDocument jsonDocument = region.get("key");